mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 #### Arguments
 **primerblast** : Table output by runPrimerTree.
 May use other BLAST-like specificity check results as long as the table contains "FWD", "REV", "Sequence", "accession", and "species" fields, with sequences trimmed at the primer binding sites.

 **primerinfo** : Table output by extractPrimerInfo.
 May use other inputs as longs as they contain "LocusID" and "AmpliconSeq" fields.
+Can be NA.

 **species** : Prefix for amplicon sequences in plot.
 Recommended to fully capitalize to facilitate identification of target sequences within plots.
+Can be NA.

 **dG** : Upper DeltaG threshold to include primer-binding sites.
 Both the FWD and REV primer-binding site must meet this threshold for the sequence to be plotted.
 Use 'NA' to skip, or if thermodynamics haven't been calculated.
 (Default: 0)